Julia López Ramírez: Amateur career

 López was born in Málaga in 2003.
 In 2019, she finished third in the 2019 British Girls U16 Amateur Golf Championship.
 She lost the final of the 2021 Spanish International Ladies Amateur Championship at Real Club de Golf de Sevilla, 2 and 1, to compatriot Carla Bernat.

 López had success with the National Team.
 She played on the winning Spanish team at the 2021 European Girls' Team Championship in Portugal, and won the 2023 European Ladies' Team Championship in Finland.
 She finished 3rd at the 2023 Espirito Santo Trophy alongside Carla Bernat and Cayetana Fernández.

 She attended Mississippi State University between 2021 and 2024, and played with the Mississippi State Bulldogs women's golf team.
 She won eight individual titles, including back-to-back SEC Women's Golf Championship in 2023 and 2024, and was named 2023 SEC Golfer of the Year.

 López won the 2023 European Ladies Amateur in Sweden after she birdied her final three holes to win by two strokes ahead of compatriot Carla Bernat, and three strokes ahead of world number one Ingrid Lindblad.
 The win gave her a start at the 2023 Women's British Open, where she made the cut.

 She reached number one in the World Amateur Golf Rankings in July 2024.

 Professional career

 López left college a year early and turned professional in 2024.
 In December 2024, she earned her LPGA Tour card for 2025 by finishing T-10 at the LPGA Final Qualifying Tournament.

+Her best finish in her rookie season was a tie for third at the Women's Scottish Open and she finished 65th in the season rankings.

+She earned her card for the 2026 Ladies European Tour at Q-School.